canererden/canererden.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://cerden.subu.edu.tr/en/'>Affiliations</a>.
 [1] Faculty of Technology, Department of Computer Engineering, Sakarya University of Applied Sciences, Sakarya, Türkiye.
-[2] AI Research and Application Center, Sakarya University of Applied Sciences, Sakarya, Türkiye.

 profile:
   align: right